Articles in hybrid journals from Elsevier, Springer Nature and Wiley

 The VAT-ID is: DE 811264317.

-If your publication is the result of a DFG-funded project, please add the following: "Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project number."
+"Funded by the Open Access Publishing Fund of the University of Bayreuth." --> If your publication is the result of a DFG-funded project, please also add the following: "Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – project-number."
 [The project number is stated in the letter of approval and consists of numbers only.
 The corresponding DFG reference number (combination of numbers and letters) should not be mentioned here].

 Application and contact